 o LeaseSoft Electronic Point of Sale (LeaseSoft.ePOS).
 LeaseSoft.ePOS is a web-based point of sale system for the use of dealers, brokers, agents, and sales officers to initiate credit applications.
 Although a web-based system, it can be used with equal efficiently on an intranet.
 Its real ability is to harness the power of the Internet to book sales.
 LeaseSoft.ePOS users create quotations and financing applications (Proposals) for their customers using predefined financial products.
-The application is submitted to the back office system (such as LeaseSoft.ePOS system with a final decision.
+The application is submitted to the back office system (such as LeaseSoft.CAP) for approval.
+After analysis, the application is sent back to the LeaseSoft.ePOS system with a final decision.